Female Coaches Share Strategies for Inclusive Esports Programs in Schools

 Arkansas State University offers bachelor’s degrees in digital technology and design, with a specialization in game design, as well as fine arts with an emphasis in game design.
 These programs provide esports students with avenues to further their education and pursue their passion professionally.

-As April Coats continues to her esports teams to success and Eden Buergler lays the foundation for future growth, their efforts are paving the way for inclusive and empowering esports programs in Arkansas schools.
+As April Coats continues to guide her esports teams to success and Eden Buergler lays the foundation for future growth, their efforts are paving the way for inclusive and empowering esports programs in Arkansas schools.
 By dispelling toxicity and promoting diversity, these female coaches are making a significant impact on the lives of their students, both within and beyond the gaming world.

 Esports in schools is no longer just a niche interest; it has become a thriving and influential part of the education landscape.
 Coaches like April Coats and Eden Buergler are leading the way in Arkansas, using their expertise and passion to create inclusive environments that break down barriers and cultivate a love for gaming among students.
 Through their dedication and innovative approaches, they are transforming the perception of esports and demonstrating its potential as a valuable educational tool.

 The impact of their efforts goes beyond the games themselves.
 Coats and Buergler understand the importance of teaching life skills and fostering personal growth through esports.
 By emphasizing values such as teamwork, communication, and respect, they are preparing students for success in an increasingly digital and interconnected world.
-Through their guidance, students not only develop gaming abilities but also gain confidence, build friendships, and explore career opportunities in fields like game design and technology.
+Through their guidance, students not only develop gaming abilities but also gain confidence, friendships, and explore career opportunities in fields like game design and technology.

 As the popularity of esports continues to grow, it’s coaches like Coats and Buergler who are shaping the next generation of gamers, leaders, and innovators.
 Their dedication to creating inclusive and supportive environments is breaking down stereotypes and empowering students to pursue their passions without fear or hesitation.
 With their guidance, the future of esports in education looks bright and promising.